On the origin of observed cosmic ray spectrum below 100 TV: CR Reacceleration and Propagation Model

-The flux suppression exponent, $\Phi$, is a path integral of particles propagating along the magnetic flux tube from the shock.
-One may distinguish between two cases of the relative motion of the shock and the observer, although the dependence of $\Phi\left(R\right)$ is similar in both cases.
 If the shock normal makes an angle $\vartheta_{Bn}$ with respect to the local magnetic field not too close to $\pi/2$, the CR distribution along the flux tube is determined by the balance between the CR convection with the flow and diffusion against it.
 In this case we have

 Here $u=u_{sh}/\cos\vartheta_{Bn}$ with $u_{sh}$ being the shock velocity, and $\kappa_{\parallel}$ is the parallel component of the diffusion tensor.
 The term $\mathcal{L}\left(R\right)$ describes lateral losses from the flux tube.
 The bump characteristic rigidity $R_{0}$ is introduced by the relation $\Phi\approx \partial P_{\text{CR}}$/$\partial r$.
 It sets the amplitude of magnetic perturbations driven by this gradient.